superlinked/VectorHub/docs/building_blocks/data_sources/readme.md

 **Example Architectures**

-Within a vector search system, there are three basic architecture types that balance velocity and complexity in different ways:
+Within a vector search system, there are three basic architecture types.
+These architectures balance velocity and complexity in different ways:

 - **Streaming**: Think of architectures like Recurrent Neural Networks (RNNs), shallow neural networks, and indexing/retrieval models.
-- **Batch**: Large pre-trained transformers, custom deep learning models, and even architecture search models.
+- **Batch**: Large pre-trained transformers, custom deep learning models, and architecture search models.
 - **Hybrid**: Combine indexing with periodic retraining or deploying a two-stage filtering and analysis setup.

 Choosing the right architecture depends on your goals: